stefanlorenz85/crud-rest-api-users/README.md

 ----
 ### Swagger
-Swaggercan be used while service is running.To test the API use the Swagger http://localhost:8080/swagger-ui/index.html].
+Swagger can be used while service is running.
+To test the API use the Swagger http://localhost:8080/swagger-ui/index.html].
 Also Actuator endpoints are listed.

-The endpoints are not secured and can be used without any authentification and authorization.

 ----
 ## Bugs